andifalk/secure-development-on-kubernetes/step6-pod-security-context/README.md

 There is also a specification for resource limits
 (the container is only allowed to access the given cpu and memory).

+For java this only works with container aware JDK versions like OpenJDK 8u192 or above.
 To achieve the best results for resource limiting you have to use Java 11.
-Earlier versions of Java (9, 10) provide special command line arguments to enable the same functionality.
-Java 8, 7 or earlier do have issues regarding resource limits !
+With using older java versions the java vm inside the container will just grab the whole memory and cpu resources of the host system and will probably be just killed by Kubernetes.

 Please note that the container is running using a non-root user now and kubernetes also does enforce a non-root user now!